Simple Crock Pot Pork Loin with Vegetables, bathed in a rich tangy gravy. A perfect family meal any day of the week!

 Crock Pot Pork Loin with Vegetables is an old classic I’ve made for years, just not as often as I would like.

-It’s extremely simple to make, with just one whole pork loin, a few veggies, and a simple pour-over sauce that turns into a rich savory-sweet gravy while cooking.
+It’s extremely simple to make, with just one whole pork tenderloin, a few veggies, and a simple pour-over sauce that turns into a rich savory-sweet gravy while cooking.
 What’s not to love?

 To make Crock Pot Pork Loin with Vegetables, sear a large pork loin in a skillet to seal in the juices and create a crust.

-Then load up a 6 quart slow cooker with chopped onions, baby new potatoes, and baby carrots… And the pork loin.
+Then load up a 6 quart slow cooker with chopped onions, baby new potatoes, and baby carrots… And the pork tenderloin.